-Originally from Pennsylvania, I now call Park Ridge home with my wife and new daughter.
-My newest hobby is watching my little girl grow by the second, but I also enjoy spending time along the forest preserve trails, sitting down with a good book, and streaming shows on Netflix.
+Originally from Pennsylvania, I now call Park Ridge home with my wife and two young children.
+My primary hobby is watching my kids grow by the second, but I also enjoy spending time along the forest preserve trails, sitting down with a good book, and streaming shows on Netflix.
 Every fall is a little extra fun when I can root on my Pittsburgh Steelers, too.

 I view therapy as a matter of working through relationships.
 That includes the relationship between you and me, your relationships with other people, as well as your relationships with feelings, patterns of thinking, and life experiences.
 The children and teens I see often struggle with their relationships with parental divorce, friend making, self-esteem, attention and concentration, bullying, and acting out behaviors.
 With adults, it is often a matter of relationships with partners and children, long-standing patterns of behavior that are no longer effective, traumatic experiences, and overwhelming and exhausting circumstances.